CHRISTUS-Shreveport Bossier Health System Updates Visitor Guidelines

 - The main lobby entrance is open from 7 a.m. to 3:30 p.m. with a visitor screening station.
 The Emergency Room is following the ER guidelines.

-- CHRISTUS Coushatta outpatient locations will only have one entrance with a visitor screening station in place during operating hours.
+- CHRISTUS Coushatta outpatient locations will only have one entrance with a visitor self-screening station in place during operating hours.
 Those clinics include CHRISTUS Coushatta Dental Clinic and the CHRISTUS Coushatta Clinics in Boyce and Ringgold.

-We want to be perfectly clear – CHRISTUS Shreveport-Bossier Health System remains a safe place for all to receive quality care.
+CHRISTUS Shreveport-Bossier Health System remains a safe place for all to receive quality care.
 Our processes and procedures are in place for infection prevention and preventing the spread of illness.
-From physicians and nurses, quality and safety experts to those responsible for ordering supplies and keeping the hospital clean — all our Associates are involved in making sure we provide a safe environment for our patients and their families, our Associates and this community we serve.
+From physicians and nurses, quality and safety experts to those responsible for ordering supplies and keeping the hospital clean — all of our Associates are involved in making sure we provide a safe, healing environment for our patients and their families, our Associates and this community we serve.